 Taking talks online

-In the socially distanced way we are currently delivering Scouting why not check out our guidance and tools for delivering talks online
+Check out our guidance and tools for delivering talks online

 - Use inclusive language, talking about ‘adults’ rather than ‘parents’

 - Keep the focus on all of the amazing benefits of volunteering

 - Don’t worry about how many people turn up – it’s all about the quality of the conversations you have, not the quantity of people in the room.

 - Don’t forget: you’re looking for people to do tasks that fit within their skillsets, not to take on specific roles.

 - Always follow up – people forget things pretty quickly, so it’s worth giving them a call or dropping them a message afterwards.